Trametes versicolor

 Although polysaccharide-K, an extract of T. versicolor, is approved in Japan as an adjuvant therapy in cancer treatment, it is not approved in the United States for treatment of cancer or any clinical condition.
-Extracts of turkey tail or the mushroom itself are commonly marketed as a dietary supplement for various health benefits, but there is no good scientific evidence for safety or effectiveness, and quality can vary due to inconsistent processing and labeling.
+Extracts of turkey tail or the mushroom itself are commonly marketed as a dietary supplement for various health benefits, and quality can vary due to inconsistent processing and labeling.

 Etymology

 Meaning 'of several colors', versicolor accurately describes this fungus that displays a unique blend of markings.

 Description

 The fruiting body is somewhat tongue-shaped, with no discernable stalk, and the tough flesh is 1–3 mm thick.
 The cap is flat, up to 10 cm across.
 It is often triangular or round, with zones of fine hairs coloured rust-brown or darker brown, sometimes with black zones.
 Underneath a layer of tomentum is a black layer, topping the whitish flesh.
 Older specimens can have zones with green algae growing on them.

 The bottom surface of the cap shows typical concentric zones of different colors, with the margin always the lightest.
 There are 3–5 pores per mm.
 They are whitish to light brown, with pores round and with age twisted and labyrinthine.